nextcloud/docker/README.md

 # Adding Features
-A lot of people want use additional functionality inside their Nextcloud installation.
+A lot of people want to use additional functionality inside their Nextcloud installation.
 If the image does not include the packages you need, you can easily build your own image on top of it.
 Start your derived image with the `FROM` statement and add whatever you like.

 ```yaml